MatthewReid854/reliability/docs/Fitting a model to ALT data.rst

 Example 1
 ---------

 In the following example, we will fit the Weibull-Power model to an ALT dataset obtained from a fatigue test.
-This dataset can be found in ``reliability.Datasets``.
-We want to know the mean life at the use level of 60 so the parameter use_level_stress is specified.
+This dataset can be found in `reliability.Datasets`.
+We want to know the mean life at the use level stress of 60 so the parameter use_level_stress is specified.
 All other values are left as defaults and the results and plot are shown.

 .. code:: python

     from reliability.ALT_fitters import Fit_Weibull_Power
     from reliability.Datasets import ALT_load2
     import matplotlib.pyplot as plt

-    data = ALT_load2()
-    Fit_Weibull_Power(failures=data.failures,failure_stress=data.failure_stresses,right_censored=data.right_censored,right_censored_stress=data.right_censored_stresses,use_level_stress=60)
+    Fit_Weibull_Power(failures=ALT_load2().failures, failure_stress=ALT_load2().failure_stresses, right_censored=ALT_load2().right_censored, right_censored_stress=ALT_load2().right_censored_stresses, use_level_stress=60)
     plt.show()

     '''
     Results from Fit_Weibull_Power (95% CI):
-               Point Estimate  Standard Error       Lower CI      Upper CI Parameter
+    Parameter  Point Estimate  Standard Error  Lower CI    Upper CI a          398816          519397   -619184 1.41682e+06
-    a           398816.331485   519397.960450 -619184.964641  1.416818e+06
-    n               -1.417306        0.243944      -1.895428 -9.391834e-01
+            n        -1.41731        0.243944  -1.89543   -0.939184
-    beta             3.017297        0.716426       1.894563  4.805374e+00
+         beta          3.0173        0.716426   1.89456     4.80537

-    At the use level stress of 60 , the mean life is 1075.32845
+    At the use level stress of 60 , the mean life is 1075.32846
     '''

 .. image:: images/Weibull_powerV3.png